timmonfette1/iptool-ffi/README.md

 Available Libraries
 --------------
 All availble bindings that can be built into libraries can be found in the "bindings/" directory.<br />
-Currently, the following programming have available libraries:
+Currently, the following programming languages have available libraries:

   - python